I-Team: Plumbers Say PVC Pipe Is Long-Term Health Hazard

 And it isn’t just the plumbers union that is sounding the alarm on PVC.
 The EPA calls the toxic chemical vinyl chloride, which is used to make PVC, a known human carcinogen and the center for environmental health says there’s no way to safely manufacture, use or dispose of PVC products.

-UMass Lowell Professor Michael Ellenbecker says the health effects are well to be worried about.READ MORE: When Will Your State's Federal Unemployment Benefits End?
+UMass Lowell Professor Michael Ellenbecker says the health effects are well to be worried about.READ MORE: 3 Hurt In Westboro Crash Caused By Deer

 At the Toxic Use Reduction Institute at UMass Lowell, researchers work on developing safer alternatives to toxic chemicals and tell the I-Team the plumbing industry already has safer alternatives.
 Cast iron an copper pipe have been used for hundreds of years.